The flip map and involutions on Khovanov homology: Introduction

 \subsection{The flip symmetry}

 The first step of defining Khovanov homology \cite{khovanov2000categorification} is to choose a diagram of the link, which can be compared to the choice of Heegaard diagram when defining Heegaard Floer homology \cite{ozsvath2004holomorphic}.
 The choices involved here lead to additional symmetries.
-In the setting of Heegaard Floer homology, the \textit{conjugation symmetry} on Heegaard diagrams was studied by Hendricks and Manolescu \cite{hendricks2017involutive} to define involutive Heegaard Floer homology.
+In the setting of Heegaard Floer homology, Hendricks and Manolescu \cite{hendricks2017involutive} utilized the \textit{conjugation symmetry} on Heegaard diagrams to define involutive Heegaard Floer homology.

-The aim of the present paper is to explore the \textit{flip symmetry}, an analog of the conjugation symmetry, in the setting of Khovanov homology.
+The present paper explores the \textit{flip symmetry}, an analog of the conjugation symmetry, in the setting of Khovanov homology.
 Recall that a \textit{diagram} of a link $K$ consists of a representative in the isotopy class of $K$ and a choice of a plane $P$ such that the only singularities of the projection are transverse double points.
 This plane is supposed to be \textit{oriented} to encode the information of over and under strands.
 It is clear that if $P$ admits a diagram for $K$, then so does $\overline{P}$, the same plane with the orientation reversed, and one has an obvious way to identify these two planes.
 This motivates the following definition.

 \begin{defn} Let $D$ be a diagram of $K$.
-The \textit{flip diagram} $D^*$ is the diagram of $K$ obtained by reflecting $D$ across an axis in the plane, and then reversing all crossings.
+The \textit{flip diagram} $D^*$ is the diagram of $K$ obtained by reflecting $D$ across an axis in the plane, and then reversing all crossings (i.e., switching the undercrossings with overcrossings).
 Equivalently, $D^*$ is the diagram of $K$ obtained by rotating $K$ in $\RR^3$ around an axis in the plane by $\pi$ and projecting it onto the same plane. \end{defn}

-The idea of the flip symmetry, to our knowledge, is first due to Viro and was explored by Lipshitz and Sarkar to prove that their Khovanov stable homotopy type is independent of the choice of ladybug matchings \cite[Proposition 6.5]{lipshitz2014khovanov}.
+To our knowledge, Viro first suggested the idea of the flip symmetry, which Lipshitz and Sarkar explored to prove that their Khovanov stable homotopy type is independent of the choice of ladybug matchings \cite[Proposition 6.5]{lipshitz2014khovanov}.